Five Tips and Tricks for Content ModerationSeptember 11, 2018 | Image Moderation, Video Moderation, UGC

 3. Brainstorm vulnerabilities.

-While planning your UGC campaign, think about all of the possibilities for negative user content.
+While planning your UGC campaign, think about all of the possibilities for negative UGC.
 Try to think like the “bad guy.”
 Anticipating issues in advance protects not only your brand, but your users, ensuring that creative, passionate content contributors keep participating and sharing their perspective.
 Thinking through potential issues will make your moderation plan more specific and you’ll be better prepared to stop unwanted content.Take the example of Boaty McBoatface.
 A British government agency invited users suggest names for a polar research ship.
 Rather than a stately name befitting the scientific significance of a ship worth hundreds of millions of dollars, users crashed the agency’s polling site with enthusiastic votes for…Boaty McBoatface.
 We hope user expectations were set in advance that the suggestions were for fun, and the ship’s name wasn’t necessarily at the mercy of an internet whim.

 4. Plan ahead.